Anxiety and Needing the Toilet (Bathroom)

 Needing the toilet when you wouldn't normally is another common form taken by panic attacks.

 Just as many people tend to start worrying about, "What if I panic?" as soon as they realise they're somewhere where it would be inconvenient or embarrassing to do so, so too there are others who have developed the habit of believing they must use the toilet when they realise this is not possible.

-I recently treated a young lady who had developed the habit of thinking, as soon as she found herself on a moving bus, that she needed to use the toilet.
+I recently treated a young woman who had developed the habit of thinking, as soon as she found herself on a moving bus, that she needed to use the toilet.
 The mechanism behind this was obvious.

 She had been in the habit of having that thought when on a bus which had no toilet facilities.
 Over time her survival instinct had learnt to view being on a bus as a threat simply because she always became anxious and had raised negative arousal when on one.